MicrosoftDocs/msix-docs/msix-src/package/persistent-identity.md

 ```
 At this point, you only need to keep the XML and CAT files after this.
 You can create several artifacts, however the platform currently supports up to 5.

+> [!NOTE]
+> We recommend that you timestamp your catalog file.
+If the catalog is not timestamped, the artifact becomes useless the moment the old certificate expires.

 ### Create the package
 1. Create a publisher bridging file to tell makeappx.exe what artifacts to use.
 This file is like the mapping file.
 Name it anything you like, artifacts.txt
  ```